The Chimera: The Greek Monster Challenging the Imaginable

 Origin of the Early Greek Myth

 While her mother and father are first described by Hesoid, the myth of the Chimera appears first in the epic poem Iliad by the Greek Homer.
 This poem actually tells a lot of stories that relate to Greek mythology and the many Greek gods and goddesses.
-Indeed, while the stories where already there, we only known about many mythological figures because they were described in text by Homer.

 How the Chimera Came Into Existence